Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 The "Scientist Kit": Clipboards, chunky pencils, magnifying glasses, and rulers.

-Specimen Containers: Clear jars with air holes or petri dishes to hold delicate items.
+Specimen Containers: Clear jars (recycle jars) with air holes or petri dishes to hold delicate items.

 Teacher’s "Nudge" Questions: